Journal of Faculty Development

 As one of the only few peer-reviewed journal for academic developers, the Journal of Faculty Development is for those in higher education who are interested in current research and practices within this important field.
 Readers benefit by finding sources for additional research and further developing theoretical and practical understandings of faculty development.

-The Journal of Faculty Development is pleased to announce the following for its 2020-2021 special section editorial calendar:
+The Journal of Faculty Development is pleased to announce the following for its 2021 and 2022 special section editorial calendars:

-- January 2021: Advancement of Women in Higher Education
+- January 2021: Faculty Development and the Advancement of Women in Higher Education

 - May 2021: Faculty Development for Transparent Teaching & Learning